YinanTsao/LINFO_2145/README.md

 # LINFO2145-2021-2022
-Private repository for the students of LINFO2145 (Cloud Computing) of the class 2021-2022
+Private repository for the students of LINFO2145 (Cloud Computing) of the class 2021-2022.
+Students should create a private fork of this repository and pull instructions when they are made available.